ryangclark/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.foreach()` passes every element as an argument to a function and returns the result of that function.
+`.map()` passes every element as an argument, too, but houses the result of the function in a new array, which is then returned at the end of `.map()`.

 2. What is the difference between a function and a method?

+A method is a function that is specific to a class or prototype.
+It's accessed using the object or class (e.g. `Array.prototype.map()` or `fred.speak()`).

 3. What is closure?

+Ooo closure.
+Does anyone actually know?

+But, seriously, a closure is created with a function definition.
+I like to think of it as "execution context" or as a "backpack".
+When the function is defined, it also saves its execution context, such as variables.
+When the function is invoked, it can access that execution context by pulling a variable out of the backpack and using it.
+It's kinda trippy because other functions – even, say, the function that created that new function – can't access that execution context, they can't get in the backpack.

 4. Describe the four rules of the 'this' keyword.

+* When in the global scope, `this` refers to the `window`, which is the highest level in the browser.
+I believe you can think of this as the "default scope" of `this`.
+* When a function is called using a preceeding dot (e.g. `person.speak()`), `this` refers to the object to the left of the dot.
+By using dot notation, you're implicity using a different "scope" for `this`.
+* When creating an object with the `new` keyword, the `this` refers to the object being created.
+* In contrast to implicitly binding `this`, you can explicitly bind `this` using JavaScript's `.call()`, `.apply()`, or `.bind()`.
+In that case, you actually pass to one of those functions the "scope" you want `this` to have.

 5. Why do we need super() in an extended class?

+When creating subclasses or extended classes in JavaScript, you need to need to copy the properties and methods of the superclass or parent class.
+You pass the child class's attributes to `super()` because that runs the attributes through the parent class's `constructor()`, so you get the inheritance flowing.

 ## Project Set up